Steve Owen (American football): New York Giants head coach (1930–1953)

-After football-playing career

 The team slipped to 8–5 in 1934, but still made the NFL championship game again.
 Facing the 13–0 Chicago Bears, the Giants came in as huge underdogs and trailed 10–3 at halftime.
 The icy conditions and 9 F-change weather led to an adjustment between halves that became a memorable part of National Football League lore.
 A friend of the Maras owned a nearby shoe warehouse, and opened it on that freezing Sunday afternoon to supply the entire team with new sneakers for better footing on the frozen turf than they had had with conventional cleats, enabling them to run off 27 unanswered points in the second half for a 30–13 win and the team's first title.
 More than seven decades later, the contest is still remembered as "the sneakers game."

-Despite the institution of the NFL draft due to the continued dominance of the Bears and Giants, the Giants returned to the championship game in 1935 and won their second and last title under Owen in 1938, 23-17 over the Green Bay Packers despite being outgained in yardage 379–208, with nine points on two blocked punts the margin of victory.
+Despite the institution of the NFL draft due to the continued dominance of the Bears and Giants, the Giants returned to the championship game in 1935 and won their second and last title under Owen in 1938, 23–17 over the Green Bay Packers despite being outgained in yardage 379–208, with nine points on two blocked punts the margin of victory.
 New York appeared in four more season-ending NFL title clashes under Owen, but lost them all.
 An early World War II Three Stooges short referred to them when Moe sarcastically asked a hulking adversary, "Did you ever play footborl for da Giants?!"

 In 1950, the Giants faced a powerful new foe with the arrival of the All-America Football Conference champion Cleveland Browns.
 The Browns consigned them to runner-up finishes in each of the next three seasons, though Owen's "umbrella defense" shut down passing attacks and made life miserable for the first-place Browns.
 New York won four of their six regular-season meetings but dropped a defensive playoff struggle with them after finishing tied with the Browns for the Eastern Division title at the end of the 1950 season.

 Owen was the host of Pro Football Highlights on the DuMont Television Network from 1951 to 1953.